Sweet Recipe: Fried Carnival Pastries

 • as well as rosoni, or lasagne in Abruzzo.

-Their origins dates back to the Roman period, when pastries named “frictilia” were fried and offered during Saturnalia, one of the pagan rites that are supposed to be the roots of Carnival.
 Frictilia were served to the feasting people on the streets, were easy to cook in great amounts at a very low cost.
-Frictilia custom reached our times, with little changes to the basic recipe and to the local traditions.
+This custom reached our times, with little changes to the basic recipe and to the local traditions.

 Basic “Chiacchiere” are fried zig-zagged stripes of pastry, dusted with powdered sugar; but honey, cocoa and alchermes can be used, too.
 They can be served with dark chocolate, or with mascarpone or zabaglione cream.
 In the past, also with “sanguinaccio” – a sweet blood pudding made of pork blood, chocolate and orange zest.